 Face masks have become a critical piece of personal equipment as COVID-19 or coronavirus continues to spread across the world.
 As all of us prepare for how this virus spreads, emergency preparedness is critical.
-Vaccines are not currently ready, so hand washing, disinfection, and caution about coughing and sneezing are vital.
+Vaccines are slowly getting distributed, so hand washing, disinfection, and caution about coughing and sneezing are vital.
 When cleaning your home, car, or airplane seat, use a household cleaning spray or alcohol wipe (60-95% alcohol) such as Purell or Sani-Hands.
 Be sure to include counters, tabletops, doorknobs, bathroom fixtures, toilets, phones, keyboards, tablets, remote controls, and bedside tables.

 The CDC recommends that we all wear masks when near other people.
 Iʻve done a lot of research on homemade face masks and Iʻve been sewing them for months.
 There are different styles that work for different face shapes (and beards!) and children need smaller masks.
 Here are some of my findings.